 Examples of fees or charges that must be included in an advertised price include:

 - Administration (Admin) fee(s)

 - OMVIC fee

-Further, if a dealer intends to charge for products or services they have pre-installed on a vehicle, those costs MUST also be included in the advertised price.
+Products or services that have been pre-installed on a vehicle by a dealer MUST also be included in the advertised price.
 Examples include:

 - Nitrogen/tire protection package